 Galvano’s project, made law in 2019, calls for three toll-road corridors through three rural parts of Florida, with work to commence by 2023.

-The planned corridors, spanning roughly 330 miles, are called Multi-use Corridors of Economic Regional Significance, or MCORES.
+The planned corridors, spanning roughly 330 miles, are called Multi-use Corridors of Economic Regional Economic Significance, or MCORES.
 Galvano championed the project as a means of bringing economic development to poor, rural communities and to enhance hurricane-evacuation routes.
 Critics said the highways would benefit road builders and developers more than anyone else.

 Florida Conservation Voters and other critics dubbed MCORES the “Roads to Ruin” project, citing its hefty price tag, damage to undeveloped parts of Florida, and opposition even from many of the rural communities it was billed as helping.